A perfect vegetarian starter! Fresh, not fried, veggie filled rolls.

 - To make the dipping sauce, put the beans in ¼ cup warm water and let sit for at least 30 minutes.
 Drain the beans before continuing.

-- Put the drained beans, rice vinegar, soy sauce, garlic, ¼ cup water, sugar, and scallions into a blender and blend until smooth.
+- Put the drained beans, rice vinegar, soy sauce, garlic, remaining ¼ cup water, sugar, and scallions into a blender.
+Blend until smooth.

 - With the blender running, add the oil slowly to make a rich creamy sauce.